Chongqing Chicken With Chilies (Laziji, 辣子鸡)

 - 4 tablespoons potato starch or corn starch

-- 1 tablespoon freshly ground, roasted Sichuan pepper
+- 1 tablespoon freshly ground Sichuan pepper (see note)

 - 1 heaping teaspoon kosher salt